marratj/devops-hof/presentations/nodedrain/slides.md

 <img src="images/nodedrain-secondpool_healthz.svg" height="500px" />

+Note: which leads to this situation after we added the second node pool

 ----
 And after cordoning the nodes to this

 <img src="images/nodedrain-after_blown_healthz.svg" height="500px" />

+Note: And to this after the old nodes were set to NotReady after being cordoned
 ---

 ### Obvious solution